atmos vendor update

 atmos vendor update --pull

-# Update a single component, or by tags.
+# Update one or more components, or by tags.

 atmos vendor update --component vpc